RegolithCo/RegolithCo-Frontend/public/CHANGELIST.md

 - You can now **add *any* team** to a work order's crew shares, not just your own.
 - Several sneaky little bugs that were causing issues with the new features have been squashed.
 - The mobile experience has gotten very slightly better.
 Still a long way to go though.
+- Increased the RAM available to certain backend processes.
+This should significantly reduce load times on the front end.

 ### September 20, 2024